velesco/TruckersHubApiClient/README.md

 ## Introduction

-Please note: This is not an Official Client for Navio.
+Please note: This is not an Official Client for TruckersHub.
-The Navio PHP Client grants users easier access to the Navio API.
-Allowing you to implement adding/removing drivers as well as retrieving drivers from the Navio System.
+The TruckersHub PHP Client grants users easier access to the TruckersHub API.
+Allowing you to implement adding/removing drivers as well as retrieving drivers from the TruckersHub System.

 ## Requirements